Chrico/wp-fields/docs/00 - intro.md

 ChriCo WP-Fields is a Composer package (not a plugin) that allows to generate form fields in WordPress.

 ## Motivation
-I'm really tired of writing fields by hand again and again and again.
+I'm exhausted of writing fields by hand again and again and again.
 Since WordPress does not provide any kind of "help" here, you've to write everything from scratch for each Plugin over and over again.

 There are several different locations in WordPress, where you can use form fields: